gengmu/learngit/readme.txt

-Git is a version congtrol system.
+Git is a distributed version congtrol system.
 Git is free software.